tico24/jira-laps-webhook/README.md

 - Local windows server requests LAPS password
 - Writes password to a designated section of Vault
 - Jira ticket is resolved with a link to the secret in Vault.
 Only the requesting user has access to this entry in Vault.
--

 In general, the process takes less than a minute.
+Any slowness is usually down to Azure's automation process.

 ### Requirements